Vertically Graded Fe-Ni Alloys with Low Damping and a Sizeable Spin-Orbit Torque: Discussion

 It is instructive to consider how the strain gradient permits uncompensated current-induced spin accumulations that exert torques on the magnetization.
 A local strain may sufficiently modify the electronic band structure, and hence the intrinsic spin Hall effect, as corroborated by studies of SOTs in films on piezoelectric and bendable substrates~\cite{Filianina2020, Wong2021strainSOT}.
 In our case with FM films on rigid substrates, a built-in residual strain gradient can establish a gradient of the intrinsic spin Hall effect.
 While a uniform spin Hall effect in the FM would yield a net zero non-equilibrium spin accumulation~\cite{Wang2019a}, the strain-induced \emph{graded} spin Hall effect can generate a net nonzero spin accumulation throughout the FM thickness.
 Alternatively, the strain gradient may produce a graded orbital Hall effect~\cite{Go2018}, yielding a net orbital accumulation that is converted to a spin accumulation via spin-orbit coupling~\cite{Go2020a}.
 This is an intriguing possibility, given that the lattice strain should couple more directly to the orbital (rather than spin) degree of freedom in the FM.

 In \FeBot\ and \NiBot, the steep compositional gradients may still be the primary source of asymmetry for the anti-damping SOT.
-Yet, as summarized in Fig~\ref{fig:ThetaandGrad}(a) and Table~\ref{tab:DL}, \FeBot\ with a ``positive'' strain gradient [Fig.~\ref{fig:gixrdfcc}(e)] exhibits a factor of 2 greater anti-damping SOT than \NiBot\ with a ``negative'' strain gradient [Fig.~\ref{fig:gixrdfcc}(f)].
+Yet, as summarized in Fig.~\ref{fig:ThetaandGrad}(a) and Table~\ref{tab:DL}, \FeBot\ with a ``positive'' strain gradient [Fig.~\ref{fig:gixrdfcc}(e)] exhibits a factor of 2 greater anti-damping SOT than \NiBot\ with a ``negative'' strain gradient [Fig.~\ref{fig:gixrdfcc}(f)].
 This observation suggests that a vertical strain gradient of a certain polarity may be more effective in enhancing the anti-damping SOT, although the reason for this is yet unclear.
-For further enhancement, the strain gradient may be deliberately tuned by varying the film thickness, the sputtering gas pressure, the substrate, or the seed layer composition.
-Our present study indicates that asymmetry in chemical composition is not the only route to SOTs.
+It is possible that the magnitude of the graded spin Hall effect depends on the strain state, governed by whether Fe or Ni is on the bottom.
+For further enhancement of the SOT, the strain gradient may be deliberately tuned by varying the film thickness, the sputtering gas pressure, the substrate, or the seed layer composition.
+It would be also useful to investigate the tunability and robustness of the strain gradient effect against annealing.
+More broadly, our present study indicates that asymmetry in chemical composition is not the only route to SOTs.
 Rather, asymmetry in microstructure may be another effective approach to enhance SOTs.

 One remaining mystery is the polarity of the anti-damping SOT in \Hom.
 In particular, \Hom\ and \FeBot\ share the same strain gradient direction [Fig.~\ref{fig:gixrdfcc}(d,e)], but they exhibit opposite anti-damping SOT polarities [Fig.~\ref{fig:ThetaandGrad}].
 This discrepancy suggests the need for a more nuanced explanation, perhaps involving the qualitative structural difference between the homogeneous \Hom\ alloy (purely fcc) and the graded \FeBot\ alloy (mixed bcc + fcc phases).
 We may not be able to make a straightforward comparison of anti-damping SOT mechanisms between these two distinct alloys.
 Further studies are warranted to uncover the full interplay of compositional and strain gradients in FMs.